ibrahimtahaozcicek/evie.selfbot/README.md

 This is the selfbot I use in my every day dealings with Discord.

-It's built in Discord.js version 10.0.1 (at the moment)
+It's built in Discord.js version 10.0.1 (at the moment) but still works in version 11

 ## Downloading